sherlock0088/Plant-LncRNA-pipeline-v2/README.md

 ### **8.6.
-By intersecting the results obtained from the aforementioned steps, a set of high-confidence lncRNAs were obtained.**
+By intersecting the results obtained from the aforementioned steps, a set of high-confidence lncRNAs were obtained:**

 The id of the lncRNA